Envira Gallery Blog

 The set-up will probably feel quite familiar if you’ve gotten used to editing photos in other tools like Lightroom before.

-To fix exposure problems with Luminar, simply adjust the slider next to the Exposure title to change the darkness or brightness of the image.
-Remember, you’re more likely to see noise in your photo if you move your slider too far to the right.
+To fix exposure problems with Luminar, simply adjust the slider next to the Exposure title.
+This action changes the darkness or brightness of the image.

 You may also need to look at other elements of your picture to improve its overall appearance.
 For instance, you might adjust: